ZachGoldberg/Startup-CTO-Handbook/StartupCTOHandbook.md

 #### Predictive Ability

 There are several styles of coding interview or assignment.
 Assignments range from take-home projects with a prompt, to using an online platform for programming exercises (also sometimes known as code katas ), to live pair programming.
 Absent any empirical data about the predictive capability of these styles, I encourage you to design an exercise that looks as much like regular day-to-day work at your company as possible.
-If you don't do any pair programming at your company, then gauging how a candidate performs in an interview setting pair programming, intuitively, doesn t feel highly correlated/predictive.
+If you don't do any pair programming at your company, then gauging how a candidate performs in an interview setting pair programming, intuitively, doesn't feel highly correlated/predictive.
 At the very least it's collecting tangential signals.

 As a manager, your aim is to get the best out of the people you work with.
 With that in mind, try and recall the last time you were interviewed and exercise your empathy muscle when designing your coding assignment.
-Being interviewed is, for most, a very stressful process, and being asked to be creative or problem-solve in that scenario doesn t always bring out the best performance.
+Being interviewed is, for most, a very stressful process, and being asked to be creative or problem-solve in that scenario doesn't always bring out the best performance.
 Some ways to help candidates do their best work on a coding assignment are:

 * Provide flexibility in choice of language/tools where possible.